Frequently Asked Questions

 • Can the HIVE lysis solution inactivate infectious disease samples?

-Yes, the lysis solution has been shown to inactivate SARS-CoV-2-infected human whole blood.
+The lysis solution has been shown to inactivate SARS-CoV-2-infected human whole blood, but we recommend testing your specific samples.

 • QC, Pooling & Sequencing